neomake/neomake/.github/ISSUE_TEMPLATE.md

-### Intro
+# Issue

-Please adhere to this template for bug reports.
-For feature requests and if you know what you are doing you can do it free-style, of course.
-You should also remove this intro section in any case.
+Please adhere to this template for bug reports, but in case the issue is clear, a feature requests, or if you know what you are doing you can do it free-style, of course.
+You should also remove this intro paragraph.

-### Issue

-### Steps to reproduce
+## Steps to reproduce

 Please execute `:let g:neomake_verbose = 3` to enable verbose output, which might help showing the issue already.
 Please provide the output from